 \section{Abstract}

-{ Accurate prediction of the protein-ligand binding affinities is an essential challenge in the structure-based drug design.
-Despite recent advance in data-driven methods in affinity prediction, their accuracy is still limited, partially because they only take advantage of static crystal structures while the actual binding affinities are generally depicted by the thermodynamic ensembles between proteins and ligands.
+Accurate prediction of protein-ligand binding affinities is an essential challenge in structure-based drug design.
+Despite recent advances in data-driven methods for affinity prediction, their accuracy is still limited, partially because they only take advantage of static crystal structures while the actual binding affinities are generally determined by the thermodynamic ensembles between proteins and ligands.
 One effective way to approximate such a thermodynamic ensemble is to use molecular dynamics (MD) simulation.
-Here, we curated an MD dataset containing 3,218 different protein-ligand complexes, and further developed Dynaformer, which is a graph-based deep learning model.
-Dynaformer was able to accurately predict the binding affinities by learning the geometric characteristics of the protein-ligand interactions from the MD trajectories. \textit{In silico} experiments demonstrated that our model exhibits state-of-the-art scoring and ranking power on the CASF-2016 benchmark dataset, outperforming the methods hitherto reported.
-Moreover, we performed a virtual screening on the heat shock protein 90 (HSP90) using Dynaformer that identified 20 candidates and further experimentally validated their binding affinities.
-We demonstrated that our approach is more efficient, which can identify 12 hit compounds (two were in the submicromolar range), including several newly discovered scaffolds.
-We anticipate this new synergy between large-scale MD datasets and deep learning models will provide a new route toward accelerating the early drug discovery process.} \keywords{Computational biology, Graph transformer, Molecular dynamics, Drug discovery}
+Here, an MD dataset containing 3,218 different protein-ligand complexes is curated, and Dynaformer, a graph-based deep learning model is further developed to predict the binding affinities by learning the geometric characteristics of the protein-ligand interactions from the MD trajectories. \textit{In silico} experiments demonstrated that the model exhibits state-of-the-art scoring and ranking power on the CASF-2016 benchmark dataset, outperforming the methods hitherto reported.
+Moreover, in a virtual screening on heat shock protein 90 (HSP90) using Dynaformer, 20 candidates are identified and their binding affinities are further experimentally validated.
+Dynaformer displayed promising results in virtual drug screening, revealing 12 hit compounds (two are in the submicromolar range), including several novel scaffolds.
+Overall, these results demonstrated that the approach offer a promising avenue for accelerating the early drug discovery process. \textbf{Key words:} Drug discovery, Binding affinity, Graph transformer, Molecular dynamics